 Cross-laminated timber (CLT) is when ‘layers of timber, known as lamellas, are glued together with the grain alternating at 90 degree angles for each layer’.
 Glue-laminated timber (glulam) is when laminates are glued together by layering them with the grain, which produces larger and longer length members.

-Advantages of CLT
+Advantages of Cross-Laminated Timber

 There are many benefits of CLT, these include: